Kobiiiii/My-Projects/HTML & CSS/Gillingham Street Angels Website (WORK IN PROGRESS)/README.md

-**# Made on 17 May 2025**
+# Made on 17 May 2025

 **About The Project**

-This is the HTML & CSS Scripts for my Javascript Scientific Calculator.

-Experimenting with different UI Styles to learn more about UI/UX.

-Start with making a normal calculator first and then turn it into a scientific one later.
+- This Project is meant to be for a college project to work on a website for my local charity.
+- I used JavaScript to work on my own JavaScript framework, which specialises in dynamic UI elements.
+- Worked with JSON files to implement a miniature backend for holding and presenting the dynamic UI elements.

+** Known Issues **

+- The website doesn't have mobile support yet.
+- The responsiveness of the website may look weird on larger monitors